Derived categories and Calabi-Yau algebras: Derived Morita theory and proof of the Theorem

-\begin{lemma} Suppose $A$ and $B$ are two derived equivalent $k$-algebras.
-If there is a bounded resolution of finitely generated projective $A^{e}$-modules of $A$, then there is also bounded finitely generated projective $B^{e}$-modules resolution of $B$. \end{lemma}
+in $\mathcal{D}^b(B^{e})$ (by Proposition \ref{JR,BK}). \end{proof} Now we proceed to prove the following lemma. \begin{lemma} Suppose $A$ and $B$ are two derived equivalent $k$-algebras.
+If $A$ viewed as an $A^e$-module has a bounded resolution of finitely generated projective $A^{e}$-modules, then so is $B$. \end{lemma}